loiyumba/loiyumba.github.io/_posts/2016-04-09-dygraph-city.md

 [![kohima]({{ site.url }}/img/temperature/screen_shot3.png)]({{ site.url }}/img/temperature/screen_shot3.png)

 Another feature of dygraph is to zoom-in to the desire time period in the graph.
 Select a time range by dragging your mouse on the graph to zoom-in.
-To zoon-out, we can double-click on the graph.
+To zoom-out, we can double-click on the graph.
 Screen shots of the app where the graph is zoomed-in.

 [![bombay]({{ site.url }}/img/temperature/bombay.png)]({{ site.url }}/img/temperature/bombay.png)